Peddler

 - Data Kiosk API (2023-11-15): Access and manage analytical data

-api = Peddler.feeds(aws_region, access_token)
+api = Peddler.feeds.new(aws_region, access_token)

 # Complete Feeds API Workflow: